Mind Over Matter

 Key Takeaways:

-• The author's early aviation experience was profoundly impacted by witnessing his flight instructor's fatal crash, leading to years of flying with deep-seated fear and self-doubt despite external encouragement.
+• The author's early aviation experience was profoundly shaken by witnessing their flight instructor's fatal accident, leading to years of hesitation, fear, and self-doubt in the cockpit.

 See a mistake?
 Contact us.